 If the filter is enabled, only messages from Requesters and/or Providers labeled as trusted are forwarded to the user interface.
 However, to be able to receive proposals from trusted Requesters and/or Providers, your MarketManager has to become a Trusted Identity itself.

-To become labelled as a Trusted Identity, the MarketManager needs to receive a Verifiable Credential from the IOTA Foundation.
+To be labeled as a Trusted Identity, the MarketManager needs to receive a Verifiable Credential from the IOTA Foundation.
 This can be done by emailing the DID of the MarketManager instance (Requester or Provider) to [email protected].

 The DID can be retrieved by sending a GET API-Request to the endpoint.
 Open your browser with http://localhost:4000/user, and copy the “did:IOTA:” with the following ID into the email with your company name and keep the MarketManager online at least until a confirmation email has been sent.
 This will take up to 24 hours and is usually done from Monday to Friday.